-How to build a solid team?
+How to build a reliable team?

-About the power law and why excessive diversification is bad.
+About the power law and why excessive diversification is bad

-The power law reflects an unbalanced distribution, which has its way in every aspect of life.
+The power-law reflects an unbalanced distribution, which has its way in every aspect of life.
 Only a small bunch of investments will give maximum profit.
 So you need to look for those gems on the market rather than diversify your portfolio with a handful of small investments.

 The author suggests that in education you should seek to channel your resources to study one particular field and perfect in it, rather than gain shallow knowledge on everything possible.
-Analyze your future, set priorities.

 What else is important?

 Stick to long-term thinking and keep your eyes on the future.
-Before starting a new business take some time to think what risks and difficulties can it face a decade later and how to deal with it.
+Before starting a new business take some time to think about what risks and difficulties can it face a decade later and how to deal with it.
 Maybe you might want to change your business plan.

-Peter Thiel is quite a controversial figure in the world of business, nevertheless he is a very successful entrepreneur and his opinion deserves credit and attention.
+Peter Thiel is quite a controversial figure in the world of business; nevertheless, he is a very successful entrepreneur, and his opinion deserves credit and attention.